Australian Journal of Asian Law

 How to Contribute

 The editors welcome contributions from scholars and professionals worldwide.
-We publish multi-disciplinary, historical and contemporary research and fieldwork in English, including first English translations.
-Contributions are accepted on an ongoing basis.
+We publish multi-disciplinary, historical and contemporary research and/or fieldwork in English, including first English translations.
+We also publish book reviews and case notes (guidelines for these are available on request).
 The journal does occasionally commission longer essays (20,000 words) but does not accept unsolicited submissions of this length.

 Contributions should involve analysis of issues, engage with existing academic literature and not be simply descriptive.